geogardenclub/geogardenclub.github.io/docs/develop/deployment.md

 ## Documenting deployment versions

-We expect to make many deployments during the Beta release period as we fix bugs or implement enhancements.
-Each new deployment will require a new version number (specified in the pubspec.yml file), and we will document what has changed in each new version via [CHANGELOG.md](https://github.com/geogardenclub/ggc_app/blob/main/CHANGELOG.md).
-To manage version numbers and the changelog file, we will use [Cider](https://pub.dev/packages/cider).
+Each new deployment requires a new version number (specified in the pubspec.yml file), and we document what has changed in each new version via [CHANGELOG.md](https://github.com/geogardenclub/ggc_app/blob/main/CHANGELOG.md).
+To manage version numbers and the changelog file, we use [Cider](https://pub.dev/packages/cider).

 We also want to be able to access the ChangeLog inside the deployed app---this is a simple way for users to both know what version of the app they have installed, and what new features or changes they can expect to find in a new version.
 So, when we do a deployment, the `run_deploy.sh` script will copy the top-level CHANGELOG.md file into the assets/ folder so that it gets included in the various apps.

-We will adhere to two standards:
+We adhere to two standards:
-1. For the changelog format, we will adhere to [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
+1. For the changelog format, we adhere to [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
-2. For the version number format, we will adhere to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
-For the beta release, since there is no public "API", the *major* version will always be "1".
+2. For the version number format, we adhere to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+For Release 1.0 (Technology Evaluation), the *major* version is "1".
 The deploy script automatically increments the minor version and increments the build number.

 ## Deployment management